-In partnership with the Greater Boston Food Bank (GBFB), the United Way of Tri-County helps other food pantries access additional food for their clients.
+In partnership with the Greater Boston Food Bank (GBFB), the United Way of Tri-County helps other local food pantries access additional food for their clients.
 Every week the GBFB delivers food to our CrossDock in Framingham.
 Smaller hunger relief programs that lack staff, volunteers, vehicles and financial resources, can pick up food at the cross dock eliminating the need and cost of traveling to Boston.
-In 2021, 18 MetroWest agencies benefited from this program and in total received 1,732,295 pounds of food for their clients.